How I’ve Let Go of Delight

-(An excerpt from a blog posted on July 13th, 2016 on nomensa)
+(A reprint from a blog originally posted on July 13th, 2016 on nomensa)

 Preface